ForeytKL22/tech-blog/README.md

   * [Contact Information](#contact)

   ## Installation steps
-  Head over to the deployed Heroku link to create and account and get started!
+  Head over to the deployed Heroku link to create an account and get started!

   ## Instructions
   Create an account to start contributing!